Day to day we are constantly bombarded with messages promising unrealistic results.

-With the media and our society’s constant focus on losing weight, you’ve likely had to have conversations with clients about what is and is not a possible and healthy amount to lose.
-How do you handle these unrealistic expectations, and more importantly, how do you help your customers set realistic, healthy and attainable goals?
+With the media and our society’s constant focus on losing weight, you’ve likely had conversations with clients about what is and isn’t possible.
+How do you handle these unrealistic expectations, and more importantly, how do you help your clients set realistic, healthy and attainable goals?

 The Focus on Weight Loss

 Why is it that the driving reason behind so many people’s gym routines is to lose a significant amount of weight?
 Losing weight is not equivalent to fitness, but the line between the two is often blurred.